Three X Sisters: Broadway to American radio

-When the popularity of the vaudeville showcase Playtime had become a real success, it attracted the attention of Broadway with Rain or Shine in early 1928.
+When the popularity of the vaudeville on stage showcase Playtime had become a real success, it attracted the attention of Broadway play Rain or Shine in early 1928.

 Jessie had the idea for Playtime.
 Tom Howard was the writer.
 The routine they did placed their on-stage performance alongside Joe Cook, comedian.
 The Hamiltons and Fordyce were so well received that the Playtime showcase was recommended to run on its own merit.

 The group's radio success started when the trio appeared in publicity photographs wearing eye masks, and capitalized on the new popularity of radio.
 Pearl needed to make a choice between investing in records, or concentrate on radio work.
 She chose to tour the US extensively, and sign with such sponsors as Ford, Chase and Sanborn, Best Foods, Tydol, Babbo, and others to pursue the radio career for her trio.
 A CBS Radio sponsor hired them, and they took a new stage name, "The Three X Sisters".
 In 1932, they were featured alongside other harmony trios in the November issue of Radio Digest Magazine.
 From October to December on the WABC-CBS radio program, you'd find this scenario, with the Three X Sisters at the 7:30pm time, followed by Connie Boswell at 7:45pm.
 They were also with ABC radio doing some cartoon scenario songs, appeared on the Eddie Cantor Show, harmonized the song "Those Eddie Cantor Eyes".
-Some radio transcribed tunes which they sang to identify the 1930s era in rhythm and the blues are "Old Clothes", "Good Times Coming", and "Still No Luck With You".
-Pearl's piano playing was crafted exclusively on their Musical Grocery Store radio tenure, alongside the Harry Salter Orchestra.
+Some radio transcribed tunes which they sang to identify the 1930s era in rhythm and the blues are "Old Clothes", "Good Times Coming", and "Still No Luck With You" (with Pearl's piano, and Steve Brown (bass player)).
+Pearl's piano style was crafted exclusively on their Musical Grocery Store radio tenure, alongside the Harry Salter Orchestra.
 By 1934 they were guests on The Nick Kenny Radio Hour and were performers/singers in part of the Nick Kenny (poet) scripted "Radio Scandals".
 They also introduced animation soundtrack songs over on-air radio broadcasts.
 They attributed voice-work for the popular Max Fleischer Cartoons synched with their early radio-work, and by 1933 they had a regular time-slot with NBC Radio.
-They continued on the airwaves until 1938, and were still popular at the Chicago Theater in Illinois, Palace Theater in NYC, and the Stanley Theater (now Benedum Center) in Pennsylvania on the same playbill as The Three Stooges.
+They continued on the airwaves until 1938, and were still popular at the Chicago Theater in Illinois, Palace Theater in NYC, and the Stanley Theater (now Benedum Center) in Pennsylvania on the same playbill as the Three Stooges.
 Entertainment news columnists found amusement in the name recognition.